 a.
 Tenants in university-owned buildings will generally be permitted to determine whether to permit concealed handguns in their leased space, unless the entire building is designated as an exclusion zone or the lease agreement prohibits carrying weapons.
-If a tenant in a university building is acting as an agent of the university, the university shall determine whether to prohibit concealed handguns in the leased space on the basis of the rules applied to its other campus buildings and facilities.
+If a tenant in a university building is acting as an agent of the university, the university shall Comment [APD1]: Link to be added.

+determine whether to prohibit concealed handguns in the leased space on the basis of the rules applied to its other campus buildings and facilities.